Kong/cloud-migration-journey/README.md

 ## Cloud Migration Journey Overview

-The objective of this guide is to provide a self-paced demonstration of how the platform agnostic capabilites of Konnect and Kong Mesh easily enable you to migrate EKS and modernize to microservice architecture simultaneously.
+The objective of this guide is to provide a self-paced demonstration of how the platform agnostic capabilities of Konnect and Kong Mesh easily enable you to migrate EKS and modernize to micro-service architecture simultaneously.

-To demonstrate this we will step through the 3-phased approach that will deprecate the `disputes` feature of monolith running on premise, for a new microservice running a Kuberentes cluster.
+To demonstrate this we will step through the 3-phased approach that will deprecate the `disputes` feature of a monolith running on premise, for a new micro-service running on a Kubernetes cluster.

 <p align="center">
     <img src="docs/img/monolith-microservice.png" width="600"/></div>